 There are few actors working today who either have the work ethic of Kevin Hart or the ability to split his career between both stand-up and acting in crowd-pleasing fare.

-With his latest film, 'Night School', headed to cinemas on September 28th, we're running down Kevin Hart's five best scenes of his career so far.
+With his latest film, 'The Secret Life of Pets 2', headed to cinemas on Friday, we're running down the five best scenes of Kevin Hart's career so far.